Licensing Contributor William Trostel on shooting commercial photography

 A: Because I shoot many different mediums of photography, this greatly varies depending on the client and what they desire.

-A recent portrait shoot I completed, for example, started as an inquiry via the musical artist.
+A recent shoot I completed, for example, started as an inquiry via the musical artist.
 From there, we went over some image examples from sites such as IG and Pinterest, as well as any ideas we had in our heads.
-On the day of the shoot, I arrived at my early to set up lighting and equipment, so when the individual arrived, we could get started immediately.
+On the day of the shoot, I arrived at my studio early to set up lighting and equipment, so when the individual arrived, we could get started immediately.
 Post shoot, I selected usable images and created a proofing gallery for the individual to select their final images as part of their purchased photo package.
 Finally, I edited the images and delivered them.

 Q: When you’re not working, what do you spend your time doing?